MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-prepare-for-deployment.md

 ## Plan your UE-V deployment

 With UE-V, you can synchronize user-defined application and operating system settings across all the devices that a user works from.
-Use UE-V to synchronize settings for Windows applications and custom applications, such as third-party and line of business applications.
+Use UE-V to synchronize settings for Windows applications and custom applications, such as third-party and line-of-business applications.

 Whether you want to synchronize settings for only default Windows applications or for both Windows and custom applications, you’ll need to first deploy the features required to use UE-V.